 There are a variety reasons for addressing childhood TB at the community level.
 Childhood TB reflects TB in the community and the functioning of the health program: the presence of a child with TB is a measure of ongoing transmission.
-Child contacts of each case of active TB should be assessed and referred for preventive therapy or treatment.
+Child contacts each case of active TB should be assessed and referred for preventive therapy or treatment.
 At the same time, diagnosis of a child with TB indicates that an active, infectious adult is present in a family or household and that active case finding is needed.

 Although efforts should always be made to find TB bacteria in sputum samples in children, clinicians should also rely on signs and symptoms of possible TB in children.
-Physicians from Médecins Sans Frontières consider the heavy cost-likely death-to children of not treating TB where there is a high TB burden, and a high likelihood that an exposed child with typical symptoms has TB, even though the bacillus is not detected in the sputum.
+Physicians from Médecins Sans Frontières consider the heavy cost-likely death-to children of not treating that an exposed child with typical symptoms has TB, even though the bacillus is not detected in the sputum.
 [69].
+Often these physicians will treat these children presumptively (that is, by assuming they probably have TB, based on symptoms and exposure), and the children improve.